- Purchase the complete Expat Arrivals Perth Guide (PDF)

-Because the public transportation network is not as extensive as those encountered in larger Australian cities such as Sydney and Melbourne, most expats find it is worth investing in a car to make getting around in Perth a bit easier.
+Because the public transportation network is not as extensive as those in larger Australian cities such as Sydney and Melbourne, most expats find it is worth investing in a car to make getting around in Perth a bit easier.

 Public transport in Perth